gamemaker1/registry-cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Something's not right!
-title: "[BUG]: Something is wrong"
+title: '[BUG]: Something is wrong'
 labels: bug
 assignees: ''
 ---

 <!-- Hi there!
 Thanks for taking the time to file this bug report and help make `registry-cli` a better tool for everyone!
 We'll get back to you as soon as possible. -->